 WHERE’S THE BEEF?

-Here’s the inflammatory headline from the CDC: “Multistate Outbreaks of Salmonella Infections Linked to Contact with Live Poultry in Backyard Flocks, 2018.”
+Here’s one inflammatory headline from the CDC in 2018: “Multistate Outbreaks of Salmonella Infections Linked to Contact with Live Poultry in Backyard Flocks, 2018.”
 “As of July 13, 2018, 212 people infected with the outbreak (sic) strains of Salmonella have been reported from 44 states.”
 Per the CDC, an “outbreak,” is defined as “when two or more people get the same illness from contact with the same animal or animal environment.”
 Two people is considered an outbreak.
 Wow.
 Really?

 According to the CDC: “Salmonella is a very common germ.”
 In fact, Salmonella is a bacteria that exists in the intestinal tracts of all animals and humans alike.
 “Typically, people with salmonella infection have no symptoms.
 Others develop diarrhea, fever and abdominal cramps within eight to 72 hours.
 Most healthy people recover within a few days without specific treatment.”
 The CDC has said that “people can get sick with Salmonella infections from touching live poultry or their environment.
 These birds can be carrying Salmonella bacteria but appear healthy and clean and show no signs of illness.”
 Right, just like humans and other animals.
 Salmonella can be transmitted by all animals all the time.
 To say nothing of the ever-present risk of using the restroom.